-The link of Dataset is: https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Jewelry_v1_00.tsv.gz
+The link to the Dataset is: https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Jewelry_v1_00.tsv.gz

 We need to import the necessary packages: